nealmcb/election-audit-report-database/README.md

 ## Audit reports
-Until we develop yet more convenient approaches to organizing and sharing audit reports, you can either browse thru the various folders in this repository, clone this repository via the wonderful git tool which makes it easy to sync with the latest version or make your own contributions, or download a zip snapshot of the whole repository.
+Until we develop yet more convenient approaches to organizing and sharing audit reports, you can
+* Browse thru the various folders in this repository
+* Use the Code button to clone this repository via the wonderful git tool which makes it easy to sync with the latest version or make your own contributions, or
+* Download a zip snapshot of the whole repository, also via the Code button.